-I am a big fan of teaching kids poetry.
-Read on to discover why and to get the skinny on the eight steps to follow when teaching poetry!
+I'm a big fan of teaching kids poetry.
+Read on to discover why and to get the skinny on the eight steps that you might want to follow when teaching poetry!

 Eight Steps for Teaching Kids Poetry